meistercodes/brary/javascript/basics.md

 // NEVER USE VAR
 ```

-Use camelCase when naming variables
+Use camelCase when naming variables.